 Exam applications must be submitted at least one month in advance of the date you wish to write.
 You can view upcoming examination dates on the OWWCO Examination Schedule.

 Study manuals for the OIT exam are available for purchase through the OWWCO office.
-Please visit our Study Guide Page for further details.
+Please visit our Examination Study Guide Store for further details.

 Submit your completed Operator-in-Training Exam Registration Form by mail or fax to: